What Is Adult Adoption?

 4. Conduct the Final Hearing

 Most hearings take 5-10 minutes.
 Much of the legal work has already been done in preparation for the hearing day.
 Your attorney will ask the adopting petitioners and the adult adoptee a series of simple questions during the hearing.
-Primarily, the judge wants to make sure that everyone understands the legal ramifications to the adoption and wants to go forward with it.
+Primarily, the judge wants to make sure that everyone understands the legal ramifications of the adoption and wants to go forward with it.

 After the hearing, the judge will enter the Final Judgment of Adult Adoption, which formalizes the parent-child relationship.